 Then in late January, I got a text message from Leona, a former travel agent.
 “I can hardly contain myself…” She went on to tell about drastically reduced airline tickets to Lima, Peru.
 And she confirmed the numbers by adding, “No, this is not a typo.”

-The implication: Here is your chance.
+Here is your chance.
 You gotta do it.

 The four of us had all had enough travel experience to know that deals on airline tickets are time sensitive.
 If we don’t take timely action the deals go away—without explanation, without apology.